GeospatialCentroid/Guam_SVI_Calculator/README.md

   message, pointing you to gaps in *variables.csv*.
 * **Expression errors** – Problematic expressions resolve to `NaN`; the rest of the pipeline (percentiles, sums) still executes.
+* **Calculation/Download errors** – Be sure to carefully review the downloaded Census data, as some values may not be correct.

 ---
 ## 8 Mapping the data